Catgirl

 A shōjo illustration of Wikipe-tan as a catgirl maid, with cat ears and a tail.

-A catgirl (猫耳, nekomimi) (Note: Also: (猫娘, nekomusume)) or neko is a female character with feline traits, such as cat ears, a tail, or other feline characteristics on an otherwise human body.
-As a type of kemonomimi, catgirls are associated with Japanese anime and manga but may appear in other genres.
+A catgirl (猫耳, nekomimi) (Note: Also: (猫娘, nekomusume)) or neko (Note: From Japanese (猫, neko)) is a female character with feline traits, such as cat ears, a tail, or other feline characteristics on an otherwise human body.
 The equivalent male character is called a catboy.
+As a type of kemonomimi, catgirls are associated with Japanese anime and manga but may appear in other media.